 This young lady is Beau who is a GSD cross.
-About 2 years of age, Beau is now vaccinated and microchipped.
-Not spayed and awaiting a season.
+About 3 years of age, Beau is now vaccinated and microchipped.
+Now spayed as well.

 Beau came into us from the pound.
 She was terrified and will need an experienced home to continue to give her confidence.
 We would not rehome with young children.
 Beau had a spell in a foster home but took a real dislike to the dad which would imply at some point in her life it has been a man that has abused her.
 It is nervous aggression she shows.
 Unfortunately the resident bitch felt she needed to protect her dad which started causing problems between the dogs.

 Beau has been absolutely fine with all dogs she has met and she has also met the cat at the kennels and showed no major interest.

 She just needs an experienced, calm home where she can learn to trust all humans again.
 Maybe an older male would be a good role model for her.
 Can you help this lovely girl please?